Torbz - Fotolia

 Managed service provider offerings can be comprised of three core deliverables:

-- 24/7 remote monitoring
+1. 24/7 remote network monitoring

-Managed service providers (MSPs) must invest in a remote monitoring and management (RMM) solution in order to receive alerts to situations requiring immediate attention and also to provide maximum uptime to customers.
+Managed service providers (MSPs) must invest in a remote monitoring and management (RMM) product in order to receive alerts to situations requiring immediate attention and also to provide maximum uptime to customers.
 In addition, today's RMM solutions allow many mundane, daily maintenance activities to be scripted and delivered on a scheduled basis without human intervention.
 These activities include operating system and software application patch management, antivirus and antispam updates, disk optimization and backup monitoring.
 RMM allows the MSP's staff to focus on high-priority activities, provides the ability to support a larger quantity of customers and delays the need to hire more staff.